GarrettGuisinger/GarrettGuisinger/README.md

 ### 👋 Hi, I'm Garrett Guisinger
-### 🌱 I am currently learning communication between devicing using a CAN network.
+### 🌱 I am currently learning communication AWS cloud computing.
-### 🎓 I am working towards my bachelors in Computer Engineering at SDSU.
+### 🎓 I have graduated with a bachelors in Computer Engineering at SDSU.
 ### 👀 I'm mostly interested in embedded engineering and software development.

 <!--